stimutak/loopsleuth/README.md

 > **Note (2024-06-13): LoopSleuth is now web-first!**
 > The web UI (FastAPI + Jinja2) is the primary interface for browsing, tagging, and managing video loops.
 See `STARTUP_MESSAGE.md` for the latest project state, usage, and next steps.

+---

+## 🚦 Clean Handoff
+- This repository is free of large video files and generated data; all such files are ignored and purged from git history.
+- Ready for onboarding, collaboration, or handoff—see `STARTUP_MESSAGE.md` and `TODO.md` for all context and next steps.
+- You are the primary maintainer; for collaboration, add contributors via GitHub settings.

+## 🤝 Collaboration
+- To contribute, fork or clone the repo and follow the setup instructions below.
+- All technical and project context is in `STARTUP_MESSAGE.md` and `TODO.md`.

+## ⚙️ GitHub Actions (CI/CD)
+- Automated testing and linting will run on every push and pull request (see `.github/workflows/` for details).
+- Add or modify workflows as needed for your development process.

+---

 A web-first (formerly terminal-first) librarian for video loops.

 ## Why
 - Thumbnail & metadata view for huge DXV/H.264 clip libraries
 - ⭐ flag keepers, tag with free text, delete duds
 - Export a `keepers.txt` list for a TouchDesigner Replicator

 ## MVP (v0.1)
 1. **Scan**: walk folder → SQLite row per clip (`ffprobe`)
 2. **Thumb**: grab frame @ 25 % duration → 256 px JPEG
 3. **Hash**: perceptual pHash → find near‑dupes later
 4. **Web UI**: Grid and detail views for browsing, starring, tagging, and playback
 5. **Export**: write `keepers.txt` with starred clip paths